tordj/WonderGUI/doc/guide/Blueprints.md

    1. It results in more typing and text than using designated initializers.
    2. It uses a macro, which is very short and simple but might be against project/company policy.
-   3. It is a WonderGUI-specific construct, developers not familiar with WonderGUI will go "WTF?!" the first time they see it.
+   3. It is a WonderGUI-specific construct, developers not familiar with WonderGUI might be confused the first time they see it.
    4. Error messages will get more confusing and intellisense/autocomplete-features of your IDE might not list the name of the parameters due to the macro.